cspiregaming/documents/bylaws.md

 **Article III: Selection Eligibility**

 1. **Eligibility Criteria**:
-   - Only active members of the C Spire Gaming Club are eligible for nomination.
+   - Only active members of the C Spire Gaming Club are eligible for selection.
    - Active members are defined as those who have participated in at least 50% of the club's activities in the last 6 months and who are C Spire employees.

 2. **Exclusion Criteria**: